Germany chides Austria minister's Greek comment - paper

 Merkel's staff then made clear such public threats via the media were "no way" to treat fellow EU members, the report said.

-A spokesman for Faymann would not confirm the call, saying only: "We are in regular contact at cabinet level with the German chancellery but ...these discussions(are) ...confidential."

-An Austrian finance ministry spokesman said the ministry was unaware of such a call and defended Fekter's comments to reporters before a meeting of euro zone finance ministers in Brussels on Monday.
+An Austrian finance ministry spokesman said the ministry was unaware of such a call and defended Fekter's comments to reporters before a meeting of euro zone finance minister in Brussels on Monday.

 "Fekter never threatened to throw Greece out of the EU.
 She was asked (by reporters) to comment on various recently published opinions and statements that Greece should leave the euro zone," he said in an emailed response to a question.